Nihlus/Crystite/Remora.Neos.Headless/README.md

 Remora.Neos.Headless
 ====================

+> **Warning**
+> This is experimental software in early alpha.
+Only use it for worlds you are
+> comfortable damaging beyond repair should you hit a bug in the software.

 Remora.Neos.Headless is a custom headless server for NeosVR for modern .NET.
 The server comes with a variety of benefits, chief among them a faster and more efficient runtime.
 In addition, the server exposes a REST API for programmatic